pallavbakshi/file-renamer/README.md

 - Add a feature to ignore some conventions.
 For example, if you don't want to change the case of the file name, you can use the `--ignore_case` flag.
 - Sometimes changing file names can corrupt the file.
 Need to add a feature `--safe` that will create a copy of the file (or the folder) and rename the copy.
 This will ensure that the original file is not corrupted.
 - Add a feature to rename files in the nested folders.
 Currently, it only renames files in the given folder (not in the sub-folders).
+- Add a feature to let user see the output without executing the renaming.
+This will be useful to see the changes before actually renaming the files.
+User can use the flag `--dry_run` to see the output without executing the renaming.
+- Add test cases and testing suite.